 Enamel is the permanent fusion of the two materials metal and glass.
 For more than two millennia, goldsmiths and silversmiths use the medium “enamel” to add color to their works.
 In its depth and quality, it remains unmatched to this day and can not be replaced by any other material.
 The variety of colors and techniques offers the creative enameller an inexhaustible field of application possibilities.
 Experimental and artistic enamelling is the focus of this seminar.
 It can be used both on and in the surface as well as in the mold.
 Step 1 consists in getting to know the basics of enamelling and then experimenting with it and making the experiments repeatable.
 Various enamelling techniques, such as cell emulation technology, and industrial enamel technology, are then taught.

-16 Hollow shapes and Folding in Jewelry September 3th – 8th
+13 Hollow shapes and Folding techniques in jewellery

 This course teaches how hollow jewellery can be created.
 While just using simple tools, traditional and new techniques can be tried out and combined.
-Techniques such as compressing, forging, and special wax techniques are demonstrated and used.
+Techniques such as compressing, squeezing , deep-drawing, forging, and special wax techniques are demonstrated and used.
 For example, it will be shown how hollow bangles can be made as single pieces or as a small series.
 The high precious metal prices make such a method of creation very attractive.
-About Folding: Metal is a surprisingly versatile way to deal with the natural proper-ties of metal and allows new dimensions in the design of jewelery and surfaces.
-In most cases, only a few tools are required: chisels, hammer, vice, pliers and a soldering tool.
-In order to produce certain structures, corresponding hammers are used.

 Design Werkstatt Felix Urs Stüssi,